wazuh/wazuh-documentation/source/cloud-service/apis/authentication.rst

 ==============

 .. meta::
-  :description: Wazuh Cloud supports only API key-based authentication.
-Learn how to obtain and revoke an API key in this section.
+  :description: Wazuh Cloud supports API key-based authentication.
+Learn how to obtain and revoke an API key directly from the Wazuh Cloud Console.

 Wazuh Cloud supports only API key-based authentication.